- Definitions

 Endovascular Thrombectomy

-For large artery occlusions in the posterior circulation, the data are limited with the results from two RCTs in which EVT was compared with best medical management.
-Liu et al. (2020) included 131 adult patients presenting within 8 hours of vertebrobasilar occlusion to 28 centres in China in the Basilar Artery Occlusion Endovascular Intervention versus Standard Medical Treatment (BEST) trial.
+For large artery occlusions in the posterior circulation, 4 RCTs have compared EVT with best medical management only, with conflicting results.
+In the ATTENTION trial (Tao et al. 2022) which included 342 patients, recruited <12 hours from onset with NIHSS ≥10, a significantly higher percentage of patients in the EVT group achieved an mRS score of 0-3 compared with those in the medical management group (46.0% vs. 22.8%; adjusted RR= 2.06, 95% CI 1.46 to 2.91, NNT=4).
+Ninety-day mortality was also lower (36.7% vs. 55.3%: adj RR= 0.7,95% CI 0.5 to 0.8, NNT=5.4).
+A benefit of EVT was also demonstrated in the BAOCHE trial, (Jovin et al. 2022) which included 217 patients enrolled within 6–24 hours after symptom onset and NIHSS ≥6.
+In contrast, Liu et al. (Liu et al. 2020) included 131 adult patients presenting within 8 hours of vertebrobasilar occlusion to 28 centres in China in the BEST trial.
 The trial was terminated early due to excessive crossovers and low enrollment.
-In the intention-to-treat analysis, the percentage of patients with a favourable outcome (mRS 0-3) at 90 days was not significantly higher in the intervention group (42% vs.32%; adjusted [age and baseline NIHSS] OR=1·74, 95% CI 0·81–3·74, p=0.23), nor was the percentage of patients who were functionally independent; however, in both the per protocol and as treated analyses, the percentage of patients with a favourable outcome was significantly higher in the EVT group.
-There was no significant difference between groups in 90-day mortality or in symptomatic intracerebral hemorrhage (sICH).
-The Basilar Artery International Cooperation Study (BASICS) trial recruited 300 patients with basilar artery occlusion (Langezaal et al., 2021).
-Intravenous alteplase was used in close to 80% of patients in the EVT and control groups.
+In the intention-to-treat analysis, the percentage of patients with a favourable outcome (mRS 0-3) at 90 days was not significantly higher in the intervention group (42% vs. 32%; adjusted [age and baseline NIHSS] OR=1.74, 95% CI 0.81–3.74, p=0.23), nor was the percentage of patients who were functionally independent; however, in both the per protocol and as treated analyses, the percentage of patients with a favourable outcome was significantly higher in the EVT group.
+There was no significant difference between groups in 90-day mortality or in sICH.
+The BASICS trial recruited 300 patients with basilar artery occlusion.
+(Langezaal et al. 2021) Intravenous alteplase was used in close to 80% of patients in both the EVT and control groups.
 The percentage of patients in the EVT group who experienced a favourable (mRS 0-3) or excellent (mRS 0-2) outcome at 90 days was not significantly higher in the EVT group.
-The results of these two RCTs and three observational studies were pooled in a systematic review by Katsanos et al. (2021).
-With low certainty of evidence, there was no significant difference found between the groups for the primary outcome of mRS score 0-3 at 90 days (RR= 0.97, 95% CI: 0.64-1.47).
-There were no significant differences between groups for the proportion of patients with mRS scores of 0-2 at 3 months, all-cause mortality or functional outcome (shift analysis), with significant heterogeneity.
-The risk of sICH was significantly higher in the EVT group (RR=5.42, 95%CI: 2.74-10.71).
+The results of these two RCTs and three observational studies were pooled in a systematic review by Katsanos et al. (Katsanos et al. 2021) With low certainty of evidence, there was no significant difference found between the groups for the primary outcome of mRS score 0–3 at 90 days (RR= 0.97, 95% CI: 0.64-1.47).
+There were no significant differences between groups for the proportion of patients with mRS scores of 0-2 at 3 months, all-cause mortality or functional outcome (ordinal shift analysis of mRS scores), with significant heterogeneity.
+The risk of sICH was significantly higher in the EVT group (RR=5.42, 95% CI 2.74-10.71).

-To date, 6 RCTs have been published comparing direct EVT with intravenous alteplase prior to EVT (i.e., bridging).
-The most recent trials, SWIFT DIRECT (Mitchell et al., 2022) and SWIFT DIRECT (Fischer et al., 2022) both reported that EVT alone was not shown to be non-inferior to EVT plus thrombolysis.
-For the primary outcome of mRS score of 0-2 at 90 days, the adjusted differences in proportions between groups were −7·3% (95% CI −16·6 to 2·1, p=0·12) in the SWIFT-DIRECT trial and −5·1% (95% CI −16 to 5·9, p=0·19) in the DIRECT SAFE trial, which crossed the lower boundaries of the two-sided 95% confidence interval set for non-inferiority at 12% and 10%, respectively.
-Two previously published trials, the SKIP trial (Suzuki et al., 2021) and MR CLEAN–NO IV trial (LeCouffe et al., 2021), also did not demonstrate the non-inferiority of EVT alone.
-In the MR CLEAN–NO IV trial, the adjusted common odds ratio (OR) for shift in mRS score at 90 days was 0.84 (95% CI 0.62 to 1.15), which showed neither superiority nor non-inferiority of EVT alone.
-In the SKIP trial, mechanical thrombectomy alone was not associated with a favourable shift in the distribution of the mRS score at 90 days (OR=0.97, 1-sided 97.5% CI, 0.60 to ∞; non-inferiority p = .27, which crossed the 0.74 threshold).
-In contrast, DIRECT-MT (Yang et al., 2021) and DEVT (Zi et al., 2021) reported that EVT alone was non-inferior to alteplase followed by EVT.
-In the DEVT trial, 54.3% of patients in the EVT group achieved functional independence vs. 46.6% in the bridging group (difference= 7.7%; 1-sided 97.5% CI, −5.1% to ∞; p = .003 for non-inferiority, threshold for non-inferiority was -10%).
-Finally, EVT alone was non-inferior to bridging in an ordinal shift analysis of mRS scores at 90 days (adjusted common OR=1.07; 95% CI 0.81 to 1.40; p=0.04 for non-inferiority) in the DIRECT-MT trial.
+To date, 6 RCTs have been published comparing direct EVT with intravenous alteplase prior to EVT for LVO infarcts (i.e., bridging), with conflicting results.
+The most recent trials, DIRECT SAFE (Mitchell et al. 2022) and SWIFT DIRECT (Fischer et al. 2022) both reported that EVT alone was not shown to be non inferior to EVT plus thrombolysis.
+For the primary outcome of mRS score of 0-2 at 90 days, the adjusted differences in proportions between groups were −7.3% (95% CI −16.6 to 2.1, p=0·12) in the SWIFT-DIRECT trial and −5.1% (95% CI −16 to 5.9, p=0.19) in the DIRECT SAFE trial, which crossed the lower boundaries of the two-sided 95% confidence interval set for non-inferiority at 12% and 10%, respectively.
+Two previously published trials, the SKIP trial (Suzuki et al. 2021) and MR CLEAN–NO IV trial, (LeCouffe et al. 2021) also did not demonstrate the non-inferiority of EVT alone.
+In the MR CLEAN–NO IV trial, the adjusted common odds ratio (OR) for shift in mRS score at 90 days was 0.84 (95% CI 0.62 to 1.15), which showed neither superiority nor noninferiority of EVT alone.
+In the SKIP trial, (Suzuki et al. 2021) mechanical thrombectomy alone was not associated with a favorable shift in the distribution of the mRS score at 90 days (OR=0.97, 1-sided 97.5% CI 0.60 to ∞; noninferiority p =0.27, which crossed the 0.74 threshold).
+In contrast, DIRECT-MT (Yang et al. 2020) and DEVT (Zi et al. 2021) reported that EVT alone was non-inferior to alteplase followed by EVT.
+In the DEVT trial, 54.3% of patients in the EVT group achieved functional independence vs. 46.6% in the bridging group (difference= 7.7%; 1-sided 97.5% CI −5.1% to ∞; p = .003 for noninferiority, threshold for non-inferiority was -10%).
+Finally, EVT alone was noninferior to bridging in an ordinal shift analysis of mRS scores at 90 days (adjusted common OR=1.07; 95% CI 0.81 to 1.40; p=0.04 for noninferiority) in the DIRECT-MT trial.
+(Yang et al. 2020) In a systematic review and patient-level meta-analysis including the results from all 6 RCTs described above, (Majoie et al. 2023) non-inferiority of EVT alone was not established.
+For an average patient, the estimated difference in probability of reaching functional independence (mRS 0-2) at 90 days when omitting intravenous thrombolysis was –2.5% (95% CI –6.5% to 1.0%).
+Thrombolysis prior to EVT using tenecteplase has also been evaluated.
+In the BRIDGE-TNK trial, (Qiu et al. 2025) the likelihood of achieving an mRS score of 0-2 at 90 days was significantly higher in patients who received tenecteplase (0.25 mg/kg) prior to EVT compared with those who did not (52.9% vs. 44.1%; adjusted RR=1.18, 95% CI 1.01–1.39).

 Sex and Gender Considerations